Application Instructions

 To learn more about financing your education, visit Plan Your Expenses or make an appointment with International Student and Scholar Services (ISSS).

-Verifying Licensure Requirements (for ADDC and IBH only)
+Licensure and Residency Requirements (for ADDC and IBH only)

 Taking a Course Before Admission